• Skip to main content

 SERVE: with ground cinnamon, cinnamon sugar or fresh grated nutmeg.

-how to make eggnog | cafedelites.com
+Steps on how to make eggnog

-OPTIONAL SERVING SUGGESTION:
+OPTIONAL SERVING SUGGESTION

 Beat egg whites until soft peaks form and gently fold into eggnog until combined.
 This step makes for an even thicker and creamy eggnog.
-If you don’t want to consume the raw egg whites, simply whip some cream to top your eggnog OR enjoy without!
+If you don’t want to consume the raw egg whites, simply whip some cream to top your eggnog or enjoy without!

-pouring eggnog into a glass cup | cafedelites.com
+pouring eggnog into a fancy glass cup

-Pour your eggnog into an airtight container or jug covered with wrap in the refrigerator and let it chill out… just don’t look at it when you open the refrigerator doors so you’re not tempted to take a swig!
+Pour your eggnog into an airtight container or jug, covered with wrap in the refrigerator and let it chill out… just don’t look at it when you open the refrigerator doors so you’re not tempted to take a swig!

 MORE HOLIDAY DRINKS